OpenID Connect (OIDC)»

 iss

-- the issuer of the token - the URL of your Spacelift account, for examplehttps://demo.app.spacelift.io
+: The issuer of the token.
+This is the URL of your Spacelift account, for examplehttps://demo.app.spacelift.io

-.
-This is unique for each Spacelift account;sub
+, and is unique for each Spacelift account.sub

 .
 For example,space:legacy:stack:infra:run_type:TRACKED:scope:write

 .
-Individual values are also available as separate custom claims - see below;aud
+Individual values are also available as separate custom claims.

-- the audience of the token - the hostname of your Spacelift account.
-For example,demo.app.spacelift.io
+: The audience of the token.
+This is the hostname of your Spacelift account, for exampledemo.app.spacelift.io

-.
-This is unique for each Spacelift account;exp
+, and is unique for each Spacelift account.exp

-- the expiration time of the token - the time at which the token will expire, in seconds since the Unix epoch.
-The token is valid for one hour;iat
+: The expiration time of the token, in seconds since the Unix epoch.
+The token is valid for one hour.iat

 Custom claims»